Kinds-of-Intelligence-CFI/PredictaBoard/paper/README.md

+# Code to reproduce the results in "PredictaBoard: Benchmarking LLM Score Predictability"

-# How to train and evaluate assessors
+## How to train and evaluate assessors

 - `train_embeddings_assessor.ipynb` is a notebook that trains the baseline assessors based on embeddings and stores the full set of results in the `results` folder (in `.pkl` files that include the full weights of each assessor)
 - `compute_assessors_score.py` is a Python script that post-processes the full assessor results, compute metrics and saves the results in `.csv` files in the `results` folder